Iota2 Muscae

-ι2 Muscae, Latinised as Iota2 Muscae, is a blue-white-hued star in the southern constellation Musca, near the souther constellation border with Chamaeleon.
+ι2 Muscae, Latinised as Iota2 Muscae, is a blue-white-hued star in the southern constellation Musca, near the constellation's southern border with Chamaeleon.
 It has an apparent visual magnitude of 6.62, which is just below the normal limit of stellar brightness visible to the naked eye.
 Based upon parallax measurements, it is located around 492 ly from the Sun.
 It is a member of the Hyades Stream, but is not part of the Hyades or Praesepe open clusters.

 This is a B-type main-sequence star with a stellar classification of B9V.
 It has a high rate of spin, showing a projected rotational velocity of 116 km/s.
-The star has 2.7 times the mass of the Sun and is radiating 73 times the Sun's luminosity from its photosphere at an effective temperature of about 10641 K.
+The star has 2.8 times the mass of the Sun and is radiating 71 times the Sun's luminosity from its photosphere at an effective temperature of about 10641 K.